 As your muscles grow stronger, they can exert more force upon each other, increasing the challenge.
 Progressive overload is built right into the workout routine.

 When I was 6’2 and 130 pounds, I would have bought this program.
 This is exactly what I was dreaming of.
 This is exactly the kind of guide I was buying.

 Is Flexing Really Enough to Build Muscle?

 Here’s where the story gets interesting.
 Around the same time Charles Atlas began marketing his muscle-building program, Bob Hoffman was writing guides about how to build muscle by lifting weights.
 In 1932, he founded York Barbell and began manufacturing those weights himself.

 Hoffman was strong, but Atlas was even bigger (photo below).
 This made Hoffman suspicious.
 He didn’t believe Atlas had built his physique just by flexing his muscles.
 Atlas looked like a lifter.
-Surely this whole flexing thing was just a marketing ploy.
+Surely, this whole flexing thing was just a marketing ploy.

-On the stand, Atlas insisted that he really did do his flexing routine every day.
+On the stand, Atlas insisted that he really did do his callisthenics and flexing routine every day.
 That wasn’t quite what the lawyers were asking, though.
 They pressed him, asking if he also lifted weights.